dcos/dcos/packages/adminrouter/extra/src/README.md

 ### Authorization

 Open Source Admin Router performs authorization basing on the sole fact that user identity was transferred to Open Source IAM.
-This is done in by checking if the user with given `uid` extracted from JWT claim is present and active in the IAM using the `do_authn_and_authz_or_exit` LUA auth module method.
+This is done in by checking if the user with given `uid` extracted from DC/OS authentication token claim is present and active in the IAM using the `do_authn_and_authz_or_exit` LUA auth module method.

 ### Parameter-less interface